uphold/enterprise-widget-sdk/packages/payment-widget-web-sdk/README.md

 You must obtain a payment widget session before you can use the widget.
 Use the [`Create Payment Widget Session`](https://developer.uphold.com/rest-apis/widgets-api/payment/create-session) endpoint from the **Enterprise REST API**, providing the desired widget flow and the user context for the operation.

-> ⚠️ **Important**:
+> [!CAUTION]
 > Always make the `Create Payment Widget Session` request from your backend, not the browser.
-This ensures sensitive information, such as client credentials, is not exposed to the client-side, reducing the risk of security vulnerabilities.
+This ensures sensitive information, such as client credentials, is not exposed to the client-side.

 With the payment session in hand, you can initialize the widget and mount it to a DOM element: